CHRISCARLON/herding-cats/README.md

 >
 > We will do our best to ensure that most methods work across all catalogues and that a good variety of data catalogues is present.

+---

+> [!NOTE]
+> If the data seems worth it we will maintain methods for bespoke implementations that go beyond typical data catlogue implementations such as CKAN and OpenDataSoft.

 ## Current Default Open Data Catalogues

-Herding-CATs supports the following catalogues by default:
+Herding-CATs supports the following data sources by default:

 ### Supported Catalogues